-Figure 4-7 breaks down the total number of trips by transportation zone for panel surveys from 2013 to 2016.
-The 2015 and 2016 Panel Surveys are very similar in terms of the trips from each of these zones.
+Figure 4-7 breaks down the total number of trips by transportation zone for panel surveys from 2013 to 2017.
+The 2016 and 2017 Panel Surveys are very similar in terms of the trips from each of these zones.
+The main difference between these two panel surveys is that the total number of trips reported for Vancouver Port has increased by 2% in the last year.